F-Aragon/WotlkCPKTools/README.md

 CPK WoW Tools is a desktop app designed to simplify addon and backup management for World of Warcraft.
 Easily install, update, back up, and organize your addons and WTF folder, while also serving as a convenient game launcher.

+Download and drop the CPKWoWTools.exe inside your World of Warcraft folder.

 ![Logo](https://i.imgur.com/AeTELrV.png)

 </div>